 Gist: A legacy should be something we strive to achieve, not something generally loathed, but in software very little actually survives.

 1st def of Legacy is inheritance, bequest, something beautiful.
-Examples: Beethoven, John Coltrane have left musical legacies, still noticable in music today.
+Examples: Beethoven, John Coltrane have left musical legacies, still noticeable in music today.
 Kurt Vonnegut books, Gaudí architecture, Comme des Garçon clothing, Miro paintings.

 Software projects often fail and have very low life-expectancy (like 5 yrs).
 Tough quote: “No-one will remember your work when you die.”